 Disclaimer: At UPMC HealthBeat, we strive to provide the most up-to-date facts in our stories when we publish them.
 We also make updates to our content as information changes.
 However, education about COVID-19 can shift quickly based on new data, emerging variants, or other factors.
 The information in this story was accurate as of its publish date.
 We also encourage you to visit other reliable websites for updated information, including the Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and your state and local governments.

-As sports teams consider a return to play amid COVID-19 and patients return to in-person care after postponing essential treatment, we are sitting down with Brian F. Hagen, DPT, MS, OCS, FAAOMPT, administrator and vice president of UPMC Sports Medicine and the UPMC Centers for Rehab Services, to ask some important questions that may be on your mind.
+As sports teams consider a return to play amid COVID-19 and patients return to in-person care after postponing essential treatment, we are sitting down with Brian F. Hagen, DPT, MS, OCS, FAAOMPT, administrator and vice president of UPMC Sports Medicine and outpatient rehabilitation at UPMC Rehabilitation Institute, to ask some important questions that may be on your mind.

 Q: Are all services being offered at this time?

 A: Whether it’s in-person or virtual, every sports medicine service is being offered at this time.
 Athletic training, concussion, imaging, performance, nutrition, physical therapy, and physician services are all proceeding as usual while taking necessary precautions.
 If you were engaged in any of our services prior to COVID-19 or delayed care, please reach out to us to schedule an appointment.
 We want to get your care back on track.
 If you are a new patient in need of an initial appointment, please call us at 1-855-93-SPORT (77678).

 Never Miss a Beat!